parsonsj/SimpleAB/README.md

 ##Using SimpleAB

 ### Setting Up Your Copy Page
 SimpleAB is built around the idea that you will have several versions of the same page living within one page.
 SimpleAB works by setting ```display:none``` on all page versions except a randomly selected active one.
-Every page (pages may be broken up, i.e. you may have 5 DIVs that belong to each page) needs two additional classes to work with SimpleAB.
+Every page (pages may be broken up, i.e. you may have 5 DIVs that belong to each page) needs two additional classes to work with SimpleAB: a class indicating that the element is part of a SimpleAB page and a class indicating the page of which the element is a part.
 The default class names are ```simpleab``` and ```simpleab-pagenumber```, but this is customizable, as you will see.

 For example, you should add ```simpleab simpleab-2``` to all HTML associated solely with page 2.
 SimpleAB page indices are _one-based_.